Asia Smart City Conference

 The City of Yokohama has organized the "Y-PORT Project," an international technical cooperation project based on private-public partnership, and is harnessing overseas expansion of private enterprises in Yokohama and promoting the city itself.
 The City of Yokohama, which is selected as “Future City” by the Cabinet Office, has been holding the Asia Smart City Conference every year since 2012 as part of the Y-PORT projects, in which the City of Yokohama accelerates overseas operations of companies based in Yokohama and shares its know-how on smart cities.

 As part of the project, the city started the "Asia Smart City Conference" in 2012 by inviting mayors from emerging Asian countries and international organizations.

-For the first conference held in 2012, policy decision makers such as mayors or vice mayors from 11 cities, for the second held in 2013, those from 21 cities, and for the third held in 2014, those from a record number of 22 cities participated.
+For the first conference held in 2012, policy decision makers such as mayors or vice mayors from 11 cities, for the second held in 2013, those from 21 cities, and for the third held in 2014, those from 22 cities, for the fourth held in 2015, those from 21 cities, for the fifth held in 2016, those from a record number of 46 cities participated.
 In addition, a number of international and research organizations including the Japan International Cooperation Agency (JICA), the Asian Development Bank (ADB) and the Institute for Global Environmental Strategies (IGES), as well as the Government of Japan, participated to interact ideas for the development of sustainable cities.

 * The conference is invitational.